Leader-board/OA-and-Interviews/Online Assessments.md

 some points, an efficient but broken solution is useless as no marks are given for “effort” (in general).
 Plus you can often “game” the system a bit in such cases to collect a few more points by leveraging the properties of edge cases, for instance.
+Similarly, don't bother about "beautifying" or making code clean unless otherwise asked to - most of the time, your code will not even be read at all!
+Working and efficient but dirty code is almost always better than clean code that doesn't work.

 A common question is whether you can look up on the internet when completing these tests.
 The answer is generally yes, unless you’ve been told not to.
-This is for syntaxial searches, not the entire question (so asking on how to retrieve from a Java TreeMap is fine) – plagiarism checkers are there which will detect copied solutions to the problem.
+This is for syntactical searches, not the entire question (so asking on how to retrieve from a Java TreeMap is fine) – plagiarism checkers are there which will detect copied solutions to the problem.